BUILDINGS & CONTENTS INSURANCE

-Your Harris Begley Financial Advisor can search through a range of policies to find the one that suits you best, so just one phone call could find the best cover and price for you.
+Your Harris Begley Financial Advisor can search through a range of policies to find the one that suits you, so just one phone call could find the insurance cover for you.

 Get in touch on 01736 366550 or email email@example.com to see if we can find you a cheaper, no obligation quotation to protect your property and possessions.

 How do I calculate the rebuild cost of my home?

 As the term suggests, the ‘rebuild cost’ is the amount of money you would need to completely rebuild your home from scratch.
 The cost of rebuilding your home is not the same as its market value and is usually less.
 That’s because the market value takes into account what the plot of land is worth as well as location, local amenities and supply and demand.